fnalways/terminus-docs/docs/manual/get-started/install-olares-linux.md

 ---
 description: Detailed instructions for installing Olares on Linux systems including Ubuntu and Debian.
 Covers system requirements, installation steps, and activation process.
 ---
-# Install Olares on Linux
+# Install Olares on Linux via the script
 Olares is designed to run on Linux-based systems and has been verified on the following platforms:

 - Linux distributions: Debian, Ubuntu, Raspbian (a Debian-based system for Raspberry Pi)